HinTak/skia-building-fun/README.md

 can cut the 7.1GB disk usage down to about 270MB.
 And the network usage from 600MB + ~3.0GB + 400MB ~ 4.0GB to about 80MB download.

 Here is the script.
-You run it like this, with the milestone as argument (only m116 is supported at the moment!):
+You run it like this, with the milestone as argument (only "m87", "m88", "m98", "m103" and "m116" are supported at the moment!):

 ```
 ./download-and-build-skia.sh m116